702Padmin/Flyertap-Distributor/GettingStarted.md

 All the pictures they upload, as well as questions they answered, must be saved to the database and attached to their corresponding run activity.

-#Completion
-Upon completion of this milestone, we will review work and provide feedback before proceeding to the next milestone.

 ### Items that must be completed:
 :heavy_check_mark:  **Mobile App** must have a fully fleshed out Register/Login System.